-Do you need a break from the crowds of Playa del Carmen?
+Do you need a break from the crowds of Playa del Carmen and Cancun?
 Then Xpu Ha Beach is where you want to go.
 Xpu-Ha (pronounced Shpoo-Ha) is a peaceful paradise of silky, white sand and turquoise waters.
 It’s one of the best Yucatan Beaches and a perfect spot to relax, refresh and rejuvenate.

 Xpu Ha Beach is relatively unknown to the average tourist but it’s a favorite of locals and visitors in the know.
 You can be almost assured of your own slice of paradise even during the peak season.
 Pull up a beach chair at La Playa Xpu Ha Beach Club, take a kayak out for a spin, indulge in a massage or just nap in a hammock, whatever you choose to do you can’t help but do it slowly and with a smile on your face.